Contact Us

 1

-You need to decide on where your wardrobe will be built.
+You need to decide on where your sliding wardrobe will be built.
 Your wardrobe can either be placed between 2 walls, in free space, against a left wall or against a right wall.
-If you are just ordering sliding doors and track or you have a frame or structure in which you are looking to fit just sliding doors and track, please treat the order as wall to wall.
+If you are just ordering sliding doors and track or you have a casing or structure in which you are looking to fit just sliding doors and track, please treat the space as wall to wall.

-If you do not select wall to wall for the order, on any side where there is no wall, we will supply you with an end panel as part of your order.
-End panels come at 64cm deep, however this can be increased to 90cm during the order.
+If you do not select wall to wall for the order, on any side where there is no wall, we will supply you with a casing end panel as part of your order.
+End panels come at 64cm deep, however this can be increased to 90cm when you select the casing colour.
 The depth of the end panel can be reduced during installation as required.

 2